Michigan Dem Rep. Dingell says she 'doesn’t believe the polls' that show Biden beating Trump

 Kyle Rittenhouse, a White 17-year-old from Illinois, was charged on Thursday afternoon with two homicide counts and one attempted homicide count.

-Rittenhouse had come to Kenosha as part of a "local militia" to address the unrest after Blake's shooting, the Journal Times reported.
-Video shows police giving Rittenhouse water and telling his group, “We appreciate you guys, we really do" not long before Rittenhouse allegedly opened fire, the paper reported.
+Rittenhouse had come to Kenosha as part of a self-described "local militia" to address the unrest after Blake's shooting, the Journal Times reported.
+Video shows police giving Rittenhouse water and telling his group, “We appreciate you guys, we really do" not long before Rittenhouse allegedly fatally shot the protesters, the paper reported.

 DEMS SLAM GOP'S DEFENSE OF POLICE AMID RISE IN RACIAL TENSIONS FOLLOWING SHOOTING OF JACOB BLAKE